Nemerenm/Consumer-Price-Index-Inflation-Analysis/README.md

-# Consumer-Price-Index-Inflation(CPI)-Analysis
+# Consumer-Price-Index-Inflation(CPI)-Analysis-Nigeria

 ## Project Overview

-This project focuses on analyzing inflation trends using Consumer Price Index (CPI) data.
+This project focuses on analyzing inflation trends in Nigeria using Consumer Price Index (CPI) data.
 The data is segmented into three major categories:
 - **All Items Index**
 - **Food**
 - **All Items Excluding Farm Produce and Energy (Core CPI)**